 Laura Trotta is…

 one of Australia’s leading home sustainability experts.
 She has a Bachelor of Environmental Engineering (with first class honours), a Masters of Science (in Environmental Chemistry) and has 25 years experience in sustainability (including 13+ years experience as an engineer helping big businesses reduce their emissions and environmental impact).

-With a regular segment on ABC Radio and with her work featured in publications like Nurture Parenting and My Child Magazine, I Quit Sugar, 1 Million Women and The Guardian, Laura is an eco thought leader who’s not afraid to challenge the status quo.
+With a regular segment on ABC Radio and with her work featured in publications like Nurture Parenting, My Child Magazine, I Quit Sugar, 1 Million Women and The Guardian, Laura is an eco thought leader who’s not afraid to challenge the status quo.

-A passionate believer in addressing the small things to achieve big change, and protecting the planet in practical ways, Laura lives with her husband and two sons in outback South Australia.
+A passionate believer in addressing the small things to achieve big change, and protecting the planet in practical ways, Laura lives with her husband and two sons in Adelaide, South Australia.

 Ready to create your own version of an ecoceptional life?